Thespyinthehole/Typescript-Three.js-Template/README.md

 First run `npm install` to fetch the required modules.

-Use `npm run build` to then compile the typescript.
+Use `npm run watch` to then compile the typescript on change in the background.

-Run a server from the current directory, using node or python(`python3 -m http.server`).
+Use `npm run start` to start a server

 Go to the localhost on your browser.